mykelalvis/FT/Traveller/WORKING/Mongoose/The Mystery of BT-SHT 365.md

 Equipment: Revolver (3D-3)

 Joel has led a fairly unremarkable life and wandered around the Trojan Reach for a few years after graduating from Culinary School.
-He's made a reputation for himself in Binyamin as a capable cook and runs the kitchen of Donaval's Café and Eatery like a well- oiled machine.
+He's made a reputation for himself in Binyamin as a capable cook and runs the kitchen of Donaval's Café and Eatery like a well-oiled machine.

 ###### Daisy Sheul